 2010-11: Moroz appeared in one game for the Oil Kings and spent the bulk of the season with the Calgary Northstars midget AAA team.
 Moroz' only appearance with Edmonton came in a February game against Lethbridge.
 In 22 games with Calgary he scored 10 goals with 4 assists and had 34 penalty minutes.
 He was scoreless with no penalties in two playoff games.

-Moroz has the look of a power forward, albeit one that has yet to display any significant offensive ability.
-Moroz plays with a great deal of energy and can be a terror in the offensive zone in a physical manner.
-But that effort doesn't always translate to offense, at least not at this time.
+Moroz is a quintessential power forward with a great deal of energy and can be a terror in the offensive zone in a physical manner.
+That effort does not always translate to offense, at least not at this time.
 Moroz needs to work on his skating a bit, although it is by no means a liability.
-At this stage, he projects to be an energy player with some potential to be more than just a banger, but he'll need some time to develop.
+At this stage, he projects to be an energy player with some potential to be more than just a banger, but he will need some time to develop.